 Here, the Supreme Court found that the judge improperly excused four jurors.
 The Supreme Court reached this conclusion by rigorously and thoroughly reviewing each prospective juror’s answers to voir dire questions.
 Many of the answers from the prospective jurors were hesitant, equivocal or qualified and on that basis, the People moved to exclude such jurors based on cause.

-Each of the four prospective juror’s exclusion was found erroneous, suggesting even one of the four jurors remained as a juror, the death penalty would not have been imposed by the jury.
+Each of the four prospective juror’s exclusion was found erroneous, suggesting that had even one of the four jurors remained as a juror, the death penalty would not have been imposed by the jury.
 Therefore, the Supreme Court reversed the penalty of death and remanded the case for further sentencing only with specific terms for rape in concert (8 years), thirty years being the determinate portion of his sentence and 25 years to life for sexual penetration with a foreign object and sexual penetration with a foreign object while acting in concert, 25-years-to-life, stayed under Penal Code § 667.61(g).

 For more information about voir dire and the death penalty, please click on the following articles: